Why businesses need a clear foundation before anything else

 Assumptions about:

-• Who their audience is
+• who the audience is

-• What makes them different
+• what makes the business different

-• Why clients should choose them
+• why clients should choose it

-• How they should communicate
+• how it should communicate

-Sometimes those assumptions are close enough to work in the short term.
 But as the business grows, cracks start to show.

-Marketing becomes inconsistent.
-Messaging changes depending on who’s writing it.
 Different parts of the business start telling slightly different stories.

-What a real brand foundation looks like
+What a strong foundation looks like

 At its core, that includes:

-Why this matters more than most businesses realise
+Why this matters

 You end up:

-• Attracting the wrong kind of clients
+• attracting the wrong clients

-• Relying on constant effort instead of building momentum
+• relying on effort instead of momentum

-• Struggling to differentiate in a crowded market
+• struggling to differentiate

 With the right foundation in place, the opposite happens.